 - Light Chakra

 Insight.
 Separation is an illusion.
-Like Iroh has said, the four nations are one people and race doesn’t change the fact that we are all one human race.
+Like Iroh has said, the four nations are one people, and race doesn’t change the fact that we are all one human race.
 Once you understand that everyone is connected, you will open this chakra.

 - Thought Chakra

-Aang’s story is all about opening these chakras in subtle and not so subtle ways.
+Aang’s story is all about opening these chakras in subtle and not-so-subtle ways.
 Once Aang reaches true spirituality, he is finally able to become the Avatar giving him the power to achieve true balance.

 In summary, the Avatar’s destiny is to manage the two planes of existence between the natural and spirit worlds.
 The series is a kid-friendly course in eastern philosophy.
 I believe that the show introduces aspects that we all can learn from.
-The series doesn’t “preach” to you, but rather shares things that make you rethink how you would handle life as a whole.
+The series doesn’t “preach” to you but instead shares things that make you rethink how you would handle life as a whole.
 Not many shows can change your perspective on life, so that’s one of the many things that makes Avatar: The Last Airbender so special.

-For more on Aang and team Avatar, stay tuned.
+For more on Aang and Team Avatar, stay tuned.